danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 Tensors are similar to numpy arrays but they have GPU support and methods to switch between CPU and GPU.

-We can slice tensors using the notation 'tensor[:slice index]'
+We can slice tensors using the notation 'tensor[:slice index]'.

 ###
 <pre class="prettyprint lang-py linenums">